DevyusCode/Synethia/README.md

 # Synethia
- A C# algorithm that can determine the way the user behaves with an app.
+A C# algorithm that can determine the behaviour of a user with an application.

 ## Features
 - [x] Detects how long the user is using which part of an app. (like a page)